Sebuliba-Adrian/DOOF/README.md

 # Andela-SLC-5

-Doof!- A Recipes Web Application
+Doof!- A Recipes Web Application  version1  Prototype
+# Note: It is still buggy

 # A Recipes Web Application